When it comes to people opting into your email list, you pretty much have one chance.

 So how does this look in practice?
 I’m just going to make this up as I go, so fill in the steps with your own unique twists, opt-ins and CTA’s.
 But let’s look at a few examples of how this could be done:

 Ok you have their email, now what?
-Include a thank you page — it’s not only a professional touch but it also lets them know that you received their request for a deliverable
+Let them know it’s on its way — it’s not only a professional touch but it also lets them know that you received their request for a deliverable.

-After this, their eBook should be in the very first email they recieve.
+After this, their PDF should be in the very first email they receive.
 If there’s a link involved, make sure that the link is at the top.
 Don’t make them scroll past more information to find it.
 Make it clear.
 Make it simple.

 Simple enough right?